WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Soup not playing their Soup sound

 ## Misc
+Log Fixes :
+- Eclipse not incrementing Wins
+- Bazaar Diorama being empty
+- Sulfur Pools Diorama having a red base.
+- Void Locust Diorama, Void Devastator being too zoomed in.
+- Nkuhanas Opinion being too zoomed out.
+- Devoted Lemurians being in log instead of wild.

 Adds 'simu_softlock' softlock command to forcefully end wave and start next, or otherwise spawns Portal.

+Green Orb message will now pop up as you load into the stage so you can actually see it.

 NullRef from Corpses with Chronic Expansion